7 Key Benefits of Attending a Life-Changing Yoga Retreat | Body Flows

 With this depth of knowledge and personal experience, I've put together the top 7 benefits that I feel are most relevant to attending a yoga retreat, even for beginners or for those who do not consider themselves a yogi or a yoga retreat goer!

-In my experience, one of the main reasons that people attend a yoga retreat is to destress, get away from their day to day hectic life of responsibilities and chores, and relax!
-We spend so much of our lives working, meeting deadlines, running erands, taking care of families and kids, and often living our lives in a state of 'fight or flight', or survival mode.
+In my experience, one of the key reasons that people attend a yoga retreat is to reduce stress, take a break from their busy daily life, which is usually filled with responsibilities and chores, and take time to deeply relax!
+We spend so much of our lives working, meeting deadlines, running errands, taking care of families and kids, and often forget to pause and focus on our own physical and mental wellbeing.
+As such, many people live their lives in a state of 'fight or flight' or survival mode, constantly "doing" and never making time for merely "being".
+This can increase cortisol levels in the body which can in turn cause fatigue, burnout, anxiety, depression or other health issues.

-So while feeling destressed during the retreat is important, the key is to be able to take this destressed, relaxed and clear state of mind back into our daily lives, even once we have left the retreat, knowing that we can always come back to that same state of mind once all our daily responsibilities resume.
+Whilst feeling relaxed and more at peace during the retreat is important, the key is to be able to take these feelings and clear state of mind forward into our daily lives beyond the retreat, knowing that we can always cultivate this relaxed state of mind even once our daily responsibilities resume.
+Returning participants say they find themselves reacting to stressful situations less and feeling more balanced in mindful in their approach to challenging situations.

-Disconnecting from technology not only helps us to connect more deeply with ourselves and others at the retreat.
-It also allows us to take a break from the electromagnetic radiation that pollutes so much of our environment and possibly contributes to additional stress, poor health and even disease.
+Disconnecting from technology not only helps us to connect more deeply with ourselves and others at the retreat, it allows us to take a break from the electromagnetic radiation that pollutes so much of our environment and possibly contributes to additional stress, poor health and even disease.
+It's been reported that the average adult now spends over 7 hours per day looking at screens.
+This exposure to artificial blue light, constant notifications, and the psychological demands of social media and email creates a chronic stress state that has become "normal".
+However, this state is far from our normal natural state of relaxation when our nervous system can reset and we feel at peace.

 Detoxing is the process of removing toxins and toxicity.
-Disconnecting from technology and the electromagnetic waves can be considered detoxing, often referred to as a technology detox.
+Disconnecting from technology and the electromagnetic waves can be considered detoxing, often referred to as a digital detox.

-Yoga twists in particular can be very powerful detoxing postures, as we squeeze toxins from the internal organs and tissue then allow fresh oxygen and blood to travel to these organs when we release from from the twist.
-Inversions, such as shoulder stand, headstand, handstand and legs up the wall pose, are also fantastic detoxing postures.
+Yoga twists in particular can be powerful detoxing postures, as we squeeze toxins from the internal organs and tissue then allow fresh oxygen and blood to travel to these organs when we release from the twist.
+Inversions, such as shoulder stand, headstand, handstand, legs up the wall pose are also fantastic detoxing postures.
 As we drain the toxins from the feet and legs, where we can often store stagnant energy and heaviness, we allow the toxins to move towards the parts of our body used for elimination.

-Drinking plenty of water during these detoxing postures is important in order to assist wtih the elimination and detoxing process.
+Drinking plenty of water after practicing these detoxing postures is important in order to assist with the elimination and detoxing process.
 Breathing deeply and practicing pranayama is also a method we can facilitate and speed up the detoxing process.
 Since yoga classes during retreats are often longer than classes in studios, I find there is more time to practice pranayama and deepen and connect with our breath, helping to balance the flow of natural energy through the body.

 A yoga retreat can also be an opportunity to detox from alcohol.
 That said, at many of our Body Flows Yoga Retreats in Sonoma Wine Country, we do enjoy a little tasting of local, organic and biodynamic wines.
-Often these wines can be healing and provide many health benefits, if tasted in moderation.
+Often these wines can be clean and healthy and provide many health benefits, if tasted in moderation.

 We have talked only about detoxing our bodies so far.
 It's important to detox our minds as well!
 Detoxing our minds from all our negative thoughts, stresses, anxieties, emotions and anything that does not serve us.
 Purifying our minds from these thoughts and emotions can be deeply healing in combination with detoxing our bodies.

-For more information about detoxing, please check out our article 7 Ways to Detox Your Body and Mind.
+For more information about detoxing, feel free to read our article 7 Ways to Detox Your Body and Mind.

 The majority of yoga retreats are held at beautiful locations in nature, close to the ocean or in the mountains.
 Spending time in nature is so healing and rejuvenating for us on many different levels.
-Breathing in fresh air, taking time to notice and appreciate the abundant life around us, filled with trees, plants, flowers, and birds, and the miracle of the earth's structures and properties such as the mountains, ocean, rocks, caves, and other natural beauty of Mother Earth.
+Breathing in fresh air, taking time to notice and appreciate the abundance of the natural world around us, alive with trees, plants, flowers, and birds, and the miracle of the earth's structures and properties such as the mountains, ocean, rocks, caves, and other natural beauty of Mother Earth.

-This photo was taken at one of our favorite retreat centers here in Sonoma county, sitting atop a hill in the Russian River area.
-We're excited to be going back to this retreat center for our Body Flows Harvest Yoga Retreat this year!
+This photo was taken at one of our retreat centers in Sonoma County, sitting atop a hill in the Russian River area.

-Much of our day to day lives are spent indoors, in houses, offices, cars, restaurants, bars and stores, and walking through urban streets where we see a lot of concrete and man-made structures, and very little natural life.
+Much of our day to day lives are spent indoors, in houses, offices, cars, restaurants, bars and stores, and walking through urban streets where we are surrounded by concrete and man-made structures, with very little natural life.

 After living in cities for 15 years, then moving to Sonoma, a small town close to nature and the countryside, I began to feel more grounded and connected to nature and to myself again.
 I feel a sense of expansion with more space around me than when I lived in NYC and San Francisco, where I sometimes felt a little claustrophobic.
-I believe this space has allowed me to be more open, more creative, and more confident.
+I believe this space has allowed me to be more open, more creative, and more connected to the natural world.

-Self reflection can often feel somewhat selfish or maybe even a little scary.
-We may be fearful of what we will discover about ourselves when we take time to reflect.
-Perhaps emotions and vulnerabilities may come to mind.
-Allow them to rise to the surface.
-Be present with the emotions, whether good or bad.
-Do not judge your thoughts or emotions about situations in your life.
-Just notice and listen to what arises in your mind.
+Self reflection may feel somewhat selfish or maybe even a little scary.
+We may be fearful of what we will discover about ourselves when we take time to reflect and sit with our deepest thoughts.
+Uncomfortable emotions and vulnerabilities may arise.
+THe real practice is to be fully present with these emotions, whether good or bad, not judge your thoughts or emotions about situations in your life, merely notice and listen with curiosity and openness.

 It can be helpful to journal as we take this time to reflect and hear more deeply our thoughts, judgments or emotions.
 Journaling can be a powerful tool to let go of what is not serving us if it's an emotion or negative thought.
-Journaling can also be effective for remembering any thoughts of clarity and visions that may arise in your mind.
+Journaling can also be effective for remembering any thoughts of clarity and visions that may arise when you're in a more balanced state.

-Creating time and space to reflect in this way is so important so that we can continue our journey through life on a path that resonates with us, while also satisfying our dreams and our purpose.
+Creating time and space to reflect in this way is so important so that we can continue our journey through life on a path that serves us and others, while also satisfying our dreams and our deeper life purpose.

-During the closing circle at many of the yoga retreats that I lead, many people share incredible and inspiring insight about something that may have come to them during the retreat, and that they're going to take back with them into their day to day life.
-This can be as simple as discovering that they wish to be more kind and compassionate to others, or to set an intention to spend more time on self care and self love.
+During the closing circle at many of our yoga retreats, participants often share inspiring and enlightening insight about something that may have come to them during the retreat, and that they're going to take with them into their daily life.
+This can be as simple as discovering that they wish to be more kind and compassionate to others, or to create an intention to spend more time on self care and self love.

-The profound statements and wisdom that I hear from my attendees at the end of each retreat is so incredibly rewarding and inspiring, and allows me to step into the beginner's mind as I learn from all their teachings and reflections.
+The profound statements and wisdom that I hear from my retreat participants at the end of each retreat is so incredibly heart-warming, and allows me to remember that I am still a beginner and always learning from their teachings and reflections as well.

-Even if you are a beginner or have just taken a few yoga classes in your life, many yoga retreats will welcome you with open arms.
+Even if you are a beginner or have just taken a few yoga classes in your life, many yoga retreats will welcome you with open arms and create a safe and supportive space for all levels.
 One of the beautiful gifts of yoga is that it truly is available for everyone.
 That said, it's important to check with the retreat leader to find out if the style and level of yoga during the retreat will work for you.
+Read our article How to Choose a Yoga Retreat for some helpful tips when searching for a yoga retreat.

-You may learn new yoga postures or techniques for progressing or mastering a pose.
-Retreats are great opportunities for teachers to take more time and break down specific postures or sequences, providing personal assistance, modifications and hands-on assists.
+You may learn new yoga postures or techniques to progress or master a postures.
+Retreats are great opportunities for teachers to take more time and break down specific postures or sequences, providing personal assistance, modifications and options for all levels.

 Here are some articles we've recently written describing a sequence of 11 yoga poses to ease shoulder pain, 11 yoga poses to ease lower back pain, and 3 simple tips for a yoga handstand!

 You are likely to have the opportunity to attend a guided meditation or a silent seated meditation.
 As well as finding some relaxation and peace during meditation, the goal of a meditation practice is to understand and train the mind to let go of negative thoughts and delusions, tap into your creativity and your true peaceful, loving self and realize our true potential.
-To learn more about meditation, check out our article about transforming your life with a simple meditation practice..
+To learn more about meditation, we invite you to read our article about transforming your life with a simple meditation practice..

-As well as taking time to destress, detox, reflect, connect with nature, and practice and deepen our yoga and meditation practices, we hope you will also have fun, meet like minded people and perhaps make new friends!
+As well as taking time to reduce stress, detox, reflect, connect with nature, and deepen your yoga and meditation practices, we hope you will also have fun, meet like minded yogis and perhaps make new friends!

-Sharing a supportive space with others during a yoga retreat, friends are often created more easily and the friendships can often feel more meaningful, as vulnerabilities have been shared, and we have each opened up and reconnected with our inner self and desires.
-Many new friendships have been created during our Body Flows Yoga Retreats, of which we feel so grateful.
+By sharing a supportive and mindful space with others during a yoga retreat, friends are often created more easily and the friendships can feel more meaningful, as vulnerabilities may have been shared and participants feel more sense of love and compassion.
+Many lasting friendships have been created during our Body Flows Yoga Retreats, of which we are so grateful.

-Creating community as we attract like minded people to come together in this way, there is so much gratitude, love, wellness and kindness shared, and a collective intention to take our yoga back into our life and share with our respective communities.
+We love creating community amongst like-minded yogis, and witness so much gratitude, love and kindness that is shared, with a collective intention to take the yoga teachings forwards into our lives and share with our respective communities.

 Are you now feeling a little more inspired and confident to attend a yoga retreat?

 Check out our upcoming retreats.
-We lead Yoga and Hiking Retreats in beautiful locations in California, Colorado, Arizona, Oregon and other exciting travel destinations.
+We lead Yoga and Hiking Retreats in beautiful locations in Sonoma California, Sedona, Lake Tahoe, Desert Hot Springs and other exciting travel destinations worldwide.

 Feel free to share any yoga retreat experiences or questions in the comments section below.
 We'd love to hear from you!